-Brand advocates are personalities whose popularity can have positive effects on the brands by drawing or influencing other potential customers through word-of-mouth marketing.
+They are personalities whose popularity can have positive effects on your brands.
+Brand advocates help draw or influence other potential customers through word-of-mouth marketing.

-In other words, a brand advocate is a customer who speaks in favour of a product.
+In other words, a brand advocate is a customer who speaks in favour of your business, products, or services.

 But in some cases, brand ambassadors are not necessarily customers; some of them don’t even use the products they ‘supposedly’ advocate.